 Being in the harbour

-Do take a few minutes to watch this gorgeous TED talk by David Whyte, on past and future and journeys of Change.
+Do take a few minutes to watch this gorgeous TED talk by David Whyte on the past, the future and journeys of change.

-And the second question: How do you get on that Journey?
+- How do you get on that journey?

-There are many ways to strike out, but one way to get onto such a Journey of discovery, is with me.
-I take my clients on inspiring journeys like that all the time.
-You could think of me like the captain of the ship.
-I know how to keep the ship safe, I know how to navigate, how not to hit the reefs and how to get safely back into harbour at the other end.
+In answer to the second question: One way to get onto such a journey of discovery is by working with me.
+I take my clients on inspiring journeys all the time.
+You could think of me as the captain of the ship: I know how to keep the ship safe, navigate stormy seas, avoid reefs and get back into the harbour at the other end.

 And I’d love to come on your next adventure with you.

-- We’ll get very clear about the state of your business and life as it is at the moment.
-What are the strengths of the business?
+- We’ll get very clear about the current state of your business and life.
+What are the strengths of your business?
 What are your strengths as the business owner?
-Where are the stresses in your life?
-What are the areas in the business that are falling behind?
-What are the areas you need to develop in as leader?
+What are the stressors in your life?
+What areas of your business are falling behind?
+What leadership skills do you need to develop?

-- We’ll get equally clear about what we want the other end of the Journey to look like.
-In 6 – 9 – 12 months what do you want your business and your life to look like, in great detail?
-We’ll develop an enormous set of Goals and picture of the desired future.
-The Goals will include tangibles, and intangibles.
-It will include financial targets, and KPI’s across all areas of the business and your life.
-It will include your state of mind and your health and wellbeing, and everything else that you need to explore and discover to build the business and the life you dream off.
+- We’ll get equally clear about what we want the other end of the journey to be.
+In 6/9/12 months, what do you want your business and life to look like?
+We’ll develop an enormous set of goals (tangible and intangible) and a detailed picture of your desired future.
+This will include financial targets and KPIs across all areas of your business and life, including your state of mind, your wellbeing and everything else required to build the business and life you dream about.

-- We’ll shake hands and commit to the Journey, get on board, set the compass course for The Goal, push off, and not come back.
+- We’ll shake hands and commit to the journey, get on board, set the compass course for the goal, push off and decide never to come back.

-Ultimately, making the decision to Change, to get on the Journey, is Fun.
-It may not always appear that way, when looking out onto the vastness of the ocean at first, but it will be the most satisfying decision you’ve taken in a long time… I promise you.
+Ultimately, deciding to change and get on the journey is a lot of fun.
+It may not always appear that way when looking out onto the vastness of the ocean, but it will be the most satisfying decision you’ve taken in a long time… I promise you.